franklbt/DnsQuery/README.md

 You can add a AAAA record from your dns provider pointing directly to the IPV6 address of the RPi.
 Then [generate a certificate](https://eff-certbot.readthedocs.io/en/latest/using.html#renewing-certificates) with lets encrypt for this domain.
 Save the path and the password of the certificate.

-You can copy `publish` folder on your RPi and then launche theses commands inside the copied folder:
+You can copy `publish` folder on your RPi and then launch theses commands inside the copied folder:

 ```bash
 sudo setcap 'cap_net_bind_service=+ep' ./DnsQuery